 Unforgettable sightseeing, from remote fishing villages, to must-see hot-spots like Dubrovnik.

 Surrender to the magic of Croatia.
-With postcard-perfect villages, limestone summits rising from the sea, and 1,000 picturesque islands floating peacefully in the azure waters of the Adriatic, you’ll quickly discover why the locals refer to their homeland as “The Mediterranean the way it used to be.”
+With picture-perfect villages, limestone summits rising from the sea, and 1,000 picturesque islands floating peacefully in the azure waters of the Adriatic, you’ll quickly discover why the locals refer to their homeland as “The Mediterranean the way it used to be.”

 Arrive in Split or Dubrovnik and transfer to Makarska.
 The ancient port town of Split makes the most convenient gateway for our trek.
 Split boasts some of the best Roman ruins to be found on the Adriatic Coast and an extra night there is highly recommended.
 Makarska is among the liveliest coastal villages in Dalmatia.
-Meet group for welcome drinks and dinner at 7:00 pm.
+Meet group and guide(s) for welcome drinks and dinner at 7:00 pm.

 Awake to the delicious sights and smells of a Croatian morning.
 Many buses and taxis connect Lapad to the Dubrovnik Airport and international connections.
 There are also many activities around Dubrovnik itself making any additional time spent there very rewarding.